 Recently, the Callao Cave Eco-Tourism Zone was conceived to develop and promote the area as the ‘Caving Adventure Capital of the Philippines’.

 Watch the video of Callao Cave below.
-(Read also: Philippines History in 365 Days)
+(Read also: Philippine History in 365 Days)

 How to go there: